 There is a huge black Newfoundland flopped in the shade like a discarded rug.
 There are two collies, bright eyed and bushy-tailed, with curtains over the front of their kennels to stop them barking (I find this out the hard way).
 There is a black terrier I’m going to call Springs, a tiny thing able to leap up almost to my eye level, straight up in the air like a jump jet.
 There are two of the dogs we picked out on the website.
 One I’m going to call Fig because she’s small and dark, about half the size she looked in her picture, friendly and big-eyed, but Not Our Dog (and reserved by someone else).
 The other is a very clearly a Very Large Dog in a very small body, and jolly cross about the whole thing.
 He needs an over-sized name like Jupiter, and he barks his Big Dog bark (I’ve no idea how he’s making that sound; it must take enormous amounts of energy) and jumps and hurls himself against the wire and eventually we give up trying to soothe him and move on.

 Then there are two dogs we like immediately, in adjacent kennels.
 One is a puppy.
 One is clearly much older (we think at least ten; he turns out to be eight and to have lived with a smoker).
 We decide we don’t care and ask to meet both of them.
 Both are lovely, but (of course) we like the older one, about whom the shelter has no information whatever because he arrived twenty minutes before we did.
 The puppy is handsome, floppy of ear and large of paw, but he isn’t our Tiny Book Hound.
 The other one is.
 Tiny Book Hound is a Jack Russell, black-and-white like a cow, and with a black patch over either eye like an absent-minded pirate.
 He has absurd ginger eyebrows, terrible smokers’ teeth, a tail far too big for his body, and the obligatory stupid name.
 And we love him.
 We take him into the garden with one of the volunteers, and he jumps up at Giant Bear, and I see the exact moment when Giant Bear decides this is our dog.
 Tiny Book Hound romps around the garden like a much younger dog, front legs stiff like a piglet, barking incessantly in his whisky voice and pausing only to do numerous wees and then an almighty, leg-trembling poo.
 The dogs nextdoor to us at home (see Curtain-twitching) bark constantly, including in the middle of the night and whenever I have a deadline, and I loathe them for it.
 The barking of the other dogs at the shelter sets my teeth on edge; Springs has a yap that pierces my head like a knitting needle; Jupiter is deafening.
 How is it, then, that the thing I like most about Tiny Book Hound is his hoarse pensioner bark?
 It reminds us both of a radio play we heard on the way back from the boat (see Tales from the canal-bank), featuring an elderly gentleman with dementia who was able to think perfectly clearly, but struggled to say much more than ‘Perry Como!’ and ‘Belgium!’
 We say ‘Perry Como!’ and ‘Belgium!’ to each other; the dog barks more urgently (‘Yes!
 Exactly!
 BELGIUM!
 BELGIUM!’).
 We go back to reception and are asked which dogs we have met.
 The puppy, and the old one with the terrible teeth, we say.
 Oh, the puppy! they say.
 What a popular boy he is today!
 Isn’t he adorable?
 Isn’t he handsome?
 Yes, we say.
-We’d like the other one, please.
+We’d like the old one with the terrible teeth, please.

 Monday.
 Drove for an hour to get to the shelter in order to walk the Tiny Book Hound and fill out the paperwork to adopt him; twice on the way there, I catch myself humming the only Perry Como song I know all the words to.
 Tiny Book Hound can’t be walked because he’s too unsettled and needs to spend as much time as possible in his kennel, so I try not to be disappointed that I’ve given up my entire afternoon for two long drives in the rain and no walk, and talk soothingly to him through the bars.
 He barks his lovely bark (‘Belgium!
 BELGIUM!’), wags his whole rear end and shows me his appalling teeth.
 I think he remembers me and is pleased to see me again (possibly because he thinks this means he’s going in the garden, but who cares), but he is cranky, dashing back and forth in his kennel and barking at nothing.
 I try to take a photograph of him through the bars to show the rest of the family, but the results are so depressing (bars, confused hound) that I delete them all.